 What happens when you don’t think that stuff through—what happened to me—is that you get to the end of a long project feeling proud and happy about the thing itself, but puzzled and disappointed that whatever change you thought would have magically happened as a result of completing that project (money, fame, attention, access, love, whatever), didn’t.

 And what usually happens then—at least this is what happened for me—is that you plunge straight into the next project because all you can think to do is to keep working, working more and harder, and hoping that somehow the quality of the hard work you’re doing will be noticed eventually.

 And the longer that goes on, the more embittered you may feel, and that’s what will make you want to stop doing the work.
 Which is no good.
 No no no no no.

 My point is not to talk you out of doing work isn’t going to make you a bunch of money.
 I sincerely want you to make whatever work you want to make.

-My point is to help you get clear about your larger goals, and then figure out how…and if… the work you have in front of you builds towards those goals.
+My point is to help you get clear about setting your larger goals, and then figure out how…and if… the work you have in front of you builds towards those goals.

 It gives me immense satisfaction to help creative people build the life they want to build.

 The question is, what life do you want to build?

 Envisioning your future projects may be holding you back, but envisioning your future self is the key to becoming that self.